xquire-gabriele/xquire-gabriele/README.md

-- 👋 Hi, I’m @xquire-gabriele, CTO of xquire.ai
+- 👋 Hi, I’m Gabriele, CTO of xquire.ai
 - 👀 I’m interested in generative AI and making the world a better place

 <!---